+BEA reported that U.S. GDP fell by 9.0% in the second quarter of 2020 from the previous quarter, or at an annualized rate of -31%, the largest quarterly decline in U.S. GDP recorded over the past 70 years.
+41 Preliminary data, however, indicate that U.S. GDP grew by 7.5% in the third quarter, or at an annualized rate of 33%, based primarily on gains in personal consumption, reflecting an increase in income and continued government income support.
+42 Preliminary fourth quarter 2020 data indicate the U.S. economy grew by 1.0% over the third quarter, or at an annualized rate of 4.0%.
+On a year-over-year basis, U.S. real GDP is estimated to have declined by 3.5% in 2020 compared with 2019.
+43

-Preliminary data also indicate that U.S. GDP fell by 9.5% in the second quarter of 2020 from the previous quarter, but at an annualized rate of 33%, the largest quarterly decline in U.S. GDP recorded over the past 70 years.
-18 In its October 21 Beige Book analysis, the Federal Reserve (Fed) reported that economic activity had increased modestly in each of the 12 Federal Reserve districts during the third quarter, although economic activity remained below average levels.
-The manufacturing, residential housing, and banking sectors reported positive increases in economic activity.
-19
+In its December 2, 2020, Beige Book analysis, the Federal Reserve (Fed) reported that economic activity had increased modestly in each of the 12 Federal Reserve districts during the third quarter, although economic activity remained below average levels.
+Four of the Districts reported little or no growth, while five indicated that economic activity remained below pre-pandemic levels for at least some sectors.
+The manufacturing, distribution and logistics, residential housing, and homebuilding sectors reported positive increases in economic activity.
+Businesses, however,